 The first few days at university can be very daunting for any new student, but when you’re also arriving in a new country, we know it can be even more overwhelming.
 Please don’t worry, there will be plenty of people around to help you on your way.
 You’ll soon feel right at home.
 Follow the handy steps below to make your first few days stress-free!

 Enrolment is the formal process which will confirm your status as a UCLan student.
 You need to enrol before you can begin your studies.
-To do this you should go to The <i> Student Information Centre on the ground floor of the Library.
+To do this you should go to The <i> Student Information and Support Centre on the ground floor of the Library.
 The friendly and dedicated team there can check your documents and take you through the enrolment process.
 Remember to take the following documents with you to enrolment:

 Regardless of the device you’re using, if you are planning to watch or record programmes at the same time as they are broadcast, you will need a TV licence.
 Further information on TV licensing is available via the TV Licensing website.

 If you are a full-time student and living in a hall of residence or a property where all the adult residents are also full-time students, you should be exempt from paying Council Tax.
 However, if you are living in a property that is occupied by a mixture of full-time students and part-time or non-students, then you will have to pay your share of a household Council Tax bill.
 Further guidance on how to check your eligibility or apply for an exemption certificate can be found on our Student Support pages.